Tyrrrz/Ressy/Readme.md

 It offers a high-level abstraction model for working with [resource functions](https://docs.microsoft.com/en-us/windows/win32/menurc/resources-functions) provided by the Windows API.

 > **Warning**:
-> This library relies on Windows API and, as such, works only on Windows.
+> This library relies on the Windows API and, as such, works only on Windows.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>